Using your IRA (Individual Retirment Account) in Costa Rica

 Why Costa Rica ?
 Costa Rica in the past couple of years has become one of the post popular destinations for retirees, expats and second home owners looking for real estate abroad.
 Costa Rica has the longest standing democracy in Latin America.
 The country does not have a military opting instead to use those funds to increase funding for public education which in turn has produced one of the most educated populations in Latin America.
 Costa Rica is consistently ranked as one of the happiest countries in the world.

 When you choose Costa Rica you are not alone.
-All of the following have significant investment and operation centers in Costa Rica: Amazon, Hewlett Packard, Sykes, UPS, LL Bean, Western Union, Baxter, Intel, Boston Scientific, Hospira and many others.
+All of the following have significant investment and operation centers in Costa Rica: Amazon, Hewlett Packard, Sykes, UPS, LL Bean, Western Union, Baxter, Boston Scientific, Hospira and many others.
 In addition to this corporate presence many celebrities have a second home in Costa Rica – some of which may not want you to know.
 So, you won’t be alone if you decide that Costa Rica is the right place for you.

 The Right Custodian